catspeed-cc/invidious-token-updater/README.md

 # invidious-token-updater

 ## Script is abandoned again.
-I cannot figure out a good way to incorporate all three repositories, or explain how to install them separately.
-The project is a mess, however if anyone figures it out and can use it then that is ok :)
+I cannot figure out a good way to incorporate all of the repositories, or explain how to install them separately.
+The project is a mess, however if anyone figures it out and can use it then that is ok :) I may make minor changes for my own use, but there are no plans to make it ready for others to use.

 ## General